 - Students will log into their Chromebooks using their school-issued Google Apps for Education account only - Students should never share their account passwords with others.
+In the event of a compromised account Good Shepherd Lutheran School reserves the right to disable your account. - Students should have a profile picture displaying his or her own likeness. - Students should have the school issued background displayed or none at all on his or her chromebook or any browsers. - Students with shared files must also include a teacher on the shared document.

-In the event of a compromised account Good Shepherd Lutheran School reserves the right to disable your account. - Student should have no expectation of confidentiality or privacy with respect to any usage of a Chromebook, regardless of whether that use is for school-related or personal purposes, other than as specifically provided by law.
+- Student should have no expectation of confidentiality or privacy with respect to any usage of a Chromebook, regardless of whether that use is for school-related or personal purposes, other than as specifically provided by law.
 Good Shepherd Lutheran School may, without prior notice or consent, log, supervise, access, monitor, and record student use. - Disciplinary action will be taken for any pictures, symbols, or messages deemed inappropriate and/or in conflict with our Christian values.